St Nicholas' Church, Sturry: Early history

 The first records of a church are from around 690AD.
 King Wihtred gave Sturry (then called Stour-gau) to the Abbess of Minster-in-Thanet.
 It is likely that the church then was built on the present site.
 In 1011AD the Danes invaded and destroyed Minister.
 Sturry was given to St Augustine's Abbey in Canterbury by the Danish King Cnut.

 The actual stone church buildings were first built in the Norman times.
 (It is not clear whether the Saxon church was stone or timber).
 The Normans constructed a long rectangular nave with a smaller rectangle at the east end for a chancel with an altar and a square tower at the west end.
 As typical of Norman churches, Sturry church had a north door and a south door opposite each other and high windows; three each side in the nave and two each side in the chancel.
 The tower was built in three stages, rather like a castle keep.
 It was recorded in the 1086AD Domesday Book as such, and remained so until about the year 1200, when it was decided that the church was too dark and narrow.
 Two aisles, north and south were built either side of the nave, and arches were knocked into the nave walls.
-The Norman windows were blocked up - although their traces remain in the stonework above the arches, and the entrance to the tower was enlargened to match the style of the arches.
+The Norman windows were blocked up - although their traces remain in the stonework above the arches, and the entrance to the tower was enlarged to match the style of the arches.

 In 1230AD, the chancel was refurbished with double-lancet windows in the south and east walls and a single-lancet window in the north wall.
 An aumbry (a small cupboard for the chalice, paten and other precious items), a piscina (a niche with a shelf and a drain for washing communion vessels), seats for the clergy (where the present wooden seats are) and a sacristy were built.
 The sacristy is a small room off the north wall of the chancel.
 Sometime in the 13th century there were also two other considerable building operations in Sturry church.
 These consisted of enlarging the chancel arch and erecting the spire on top of the tower.
 The chancel arch almost certainly took place first, and involved taking down the original Norman arch and building a higher and wider pointed arch.
 The builders re-used the original Norman stone columns on square bases and they are still to be seen today.
 The spire was an ingenious feat of carpentry work with wooden shingles on the outside - similarly constructed to the spire of St Mary's church, Fordwich.